Ruchita7/sunshine_watch_face/README.md

  •  Compile the sample and install it.
 Run gradlew installDebug.
 Or if you on a Windows computer, use **gradlew.bat** instead.

+###Set Up an Android Wear Emulator or Device

+It is recommended that you develop on real hardware so you can better gauge the user experience.
+However, the emulator lets you test out different types of screen shapes, which is useful for testing.To set up an Android Wear Emulator or Device follow [these instructions](http://developer.android.com/intl/es/training/wearables/apps/creating.html#SetupEmulator)

+##Instructions for creating a watch face

+Simple configurations to be done can be found [here](http://developer.android.com/intl/es/training/wearables/watch-faces/service.html)

 ###Contributing

 Please follow the **"fork-and-pull"** Git workflow while contributing to this project